Christy Arthur Christy Arthur

 Three farts.
 One in yoga class.
 One in front of the pastor.
 One during a pap smear.

 And, they were all connected by a mantra.
-(Want to see the story?
-Click here for the 10-minute cringe-worthy experience).

 But it is the third story that is the message of my blog today.